 Atlanta United held its season-ending media session on Monday at the training ground in Marietta.

-Here is an excerpt from Michael Parkhurst’s session following the team’s inaugural season.
-The 33-year-old played in 33 games at centerback:
+Here is an excerpt from Hector Villalba session following the team’s inaugural season.
+The 23-year-old scored 13 goals and had 11 assists:

 Q. What’s the No. 1 thing you learned playing under Gerardo Martino this season?

 A. To play soccer.
 Tata sees the game in a different way.
 That’s a plus that he’s able to show different things that we are then able to do on the field.

 Q. You won Goal of the Year, especially when you were talking about your shooting rating on FIFA?

 A. I play a lot of FIFA, and when I play as myself sometimes I’m not able to do that.
 I tried, but I couldn’t do it again.

 Q. Some of the guys who are on loan, decisions either haven’t been made or announced.
 Make a case for Yamil Asad, for example, why he should be re-signed.

 A. I don’t think I have to talk about Yamil.
 Everything he did this season and his play on the field speaks for itself.